 Meet these awesome young men, all fresh graduates of Information Technology at Makerere Univerisity; Moris Atwine 21, Kabwama Alvin Leonard 22, Lwangwa Mwesigwa David 22 that have developed an app that diagnoses and prevents breast cancer.
-These three friends turned their passion for information technology to create solutions that would change the lives of Africans especially the women that are at risk of suffering the deadly cancer.
-We took of sometime to chat with them.
+These three friends turned their passion for information technology to create solutions that would change the lives of Africans especially the women that are at risk of suffering deadly cancer.
+We took of some time to chat with them.

-What in the is BreastIT?
+What is the is BreastIT?

 For a complete process, the mobile phone with a windows operating system does the image analysis by running the images that it has received from the glove through its database and gives results basing on the conclusive analysis it does.

 How does it work?

 BreastIT is a mobile phone application designed for windows phones that carries out a timely diagnosis of breast cancer using the information relayed to it by the “Hyphen glove” which is the hardware connected to the windows phone.